uidaholib/spec-docs/content/practices-procedures/publications.md

 ---
-section: Processing Manual
+section: Practices and Procedures
-nav_order: 8
+nav_order: 2
 title: Publications and Maps
 ---
 ---